The Jonsbo N1: The start of a new home lab

 Building in the Jonsbo N1 was a breeze.
 The biggest callout is cable management.
 With this many drives, there are a lot of cables to keep track of, and you will want right-angle SATA cables.
 The warranty doesn’t cover the backplate, so take extra care when wiring up the hard drives.
 It’s also worth noting that the hard drives don’t use a typical drive caddy, but rather a rubber grommet and rubber handle mechanism to mount them into the case.
 The 140mm fan is girthy, and built for static pressure, so it can force plenty of air past the drives to cool all the internal components.

-If you REALLY want this case, then it is well worth the ~$260 you pay between the case and shipping.
+If you REALLY want this case, it is well worth the ~$260 you pay between the case and shipping.
 If they had a US supplier, and we could buy it domestically for around the $120 price it’s listed for on AliExpress, I would tell you to buy it immediately.
 It has a very small build area and cable management is paramount.
-If you can handle that, then this is a breeze and has put me on my path for my dream home server.
+If you can handle that, then this is a breeze and has put me on my path to my dream home server.
 I am currently running TrueNas Scale, so keep an eye out for more on that.